drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_GettingStarted.md

 * **Version** - the Demand API version you're working with
 * **Endpoint** - the webhook's URL and port
 * **Token** - the authentication token supplied by HERE
-* **Timeout** - the number of seconds the Marketplace should wait when calling the webhook, before a timeout is declared
+* **Timeout** - the number of seconds the Marketplace should wait when calling the webhook, before a timeout is declared.
+This value may be between 1 and 10 seconds (the default is 3 seconds).

 >**Note:** You should supply webhook details for each of your applications, and for both Sandbox and Production environments.